 Now, let’s think about the root node.
 Which feature and what kind of criteria should we choose to generate two children nodes?

-How splitting works.
+Understanding how splitting works

-The principle of splitting is that splitting on a feature must get us closer to full correct classification.
+The principle of splitting is that splitting, as a feature, must get us closer to a completely correct classification.
 We need a numerical metric to compare different choices of splitting features.
 The goal for classification is to classify records to pure states such that each leaf will contain records as pure as possible.
 Therefore, pureness or impureness becomes a natural choice of metric.

 The most common metric is called Gini impurity.
 It measures how impure a set of data is.
 For a binary-class set of data with class label A and B, the definition of Gini impurity is the following